Skip to content

 Command Palette

-The command palette will show all available commands and their respective keybindings if available.
+To open the command palette, press Ctrl+P. The command palette will show all currently available commands and their respective keybindings if available.

 Pager support

-To switch to a different tab of the preview widget the arrow keys (Left, Right) or the vim keys (H, L) can be pressed.
-The next image shows the preview for the Journal output of the selected units:
+To switch to a different tab of the preview widget the arrow keys (Left, Right) or the vim keys (H, L) can be pressed while focusing the tab header or globally by triggering the Next/Previous Preview Tab actions.

 Similarly to the Status output, the output of the Journal preview window can be opened in a pager.
-To provide more flexibility, isd allows to configure a special pager for the Journal output.
+To provide more flexibility, isd allows you to configure a special pager for the Journal output.
 In this example, lnav is used to view the Journal output.

 Customizeability